edaywalid/ObjectOrientedResearch/README.md

 ## Installation

-To install and run the software locally, follow these steps:
+To install and run the Console-App locally, follow these steps:

 1. Clone the repository: